zm711/NeuralAnalysis/docs/submodules/SPAnalysis.md

 ## Waveforms

 Raw waveforms can be generated using the `get_waveforms` method call.
-It requires `num_chans` as above (see explanation above).
+It requires `num_chans` as in `ClusterAnalysis` documentation.

 ## Plotting Functions

-For images and explanations in depth of plotting see the `readme.md` in the `visualization_ca` folder.
+For images and explanations in depth of plotting see the `plotting.md` module documentation.
 In short the following plotting can be used
 `plot_wfs`, `acg`, `plot_pc`, `plot_drift`, and `plot_cdf`.